adamgmakes/OnShape-BambuStudio-Bridge/README.md

 1. Open any Part Studio at `cad.onshape.com`.
 2. A green **Send to Bambu** button appears in the bottom-right corner.
    You can drag it anywhere on the page — its position is remembered.
-3. Click it → check the parts you want → **Export & Open**.
+3. Click it → check the parts you want → **Export & Open** (launches Bambu Studio with the parts loaded) or **Export only** (overwrites files on disk without touching Bambu — then, **Right click on part → Reload from disk** in an already-open Bambu window).
-4. Bambu Studio launches with the parts loaded.
+4. That's it.

-5. Alternatively, click "Export only" and in Bambu Studio, right click on the part and select "Reload from disk" to keep supports, position, and slicing settings intact.
+If you're starting fresh (no project open yet), use **Export & Open** for the first round so Bambu launches with your parts loaded; subsequent rounds use **Export only**.

-For this to feel best, enable **Preferences → General → Single Instance** in Bambu Studio so the helper doesn't try to spawn a new instance each time.
+Optionally enable **Preferences → General → Single Instance** in Bambu Studio so any future "Export & Open" routes into your running window instead of spawning a new one.

 ## Iteration workflow

-The big win is iterating on a print.
-Once you've sliced a part once:
+If you're iterating on a part already in Bambu Studio, you can just export to save your settings, positioning, etc. Once you've sliced a part once:

 1. Edit your model in Onshape.
-2. Click **Send to Bambu** again, and select "Export only".
-The same filename gets overwritten on disk.
+2. Click **Send to Bambu**, then in the modal use **Export only**.
+This overwrites the file on disk without re-launching Bambu Studio.
-4. In Bambu Studio: **Right click on the old part → Reload from disk**.
+3. In Bambu Studio: **Right click on the old part → Reload from disk**.
 Your supports, plate position, and slicing settings are preserved — only the geometry updates.

 Exported files live at `%USER%\OnshapeExports\<DocName>__<ElementName>\`.